mexico86/mxco86-website/content/articles/mapping_for_team_alignment.md

 ## Facilitating Technical Conversations {#facilitating-technical-conversations}

 We find the process of mapping helps to facilitate conversations within a group.
-What we're looking for here is the enable the agreements and disagreements people need in order to create alignment on a project.
+What we're looking for here is to enable the agreements and disagreements people need in order to create alignment on a project.
 We find the mapping activity useful as a structure around which important conversations can happen, often in an indirect manner.
 The maps themselves